Jobs to do in the Garden in July

 Summer is in full flow

-July is often one of the hottest months of the year and a great time to sit out and enjoy your garden.
-Plants need to be kept looking good by regularly dead heading to enjoy a longer display of flowers.
-Keep any new plants well watered and remember to hoe off the weeds which will thrive in the sunshine.
+July has certainly been a hot one and a great time to sit out and enjoy your garden.
+Plants still need to be kept looking good by regularly dead heading to enjoy a longer display of flowers.
+Keep any new plants especially well watered and remember to hoe off the weeds which will thrive in the sunshine.

 There is no better place to be on a gloriously sunny July day, than the Kitchen Garden.
 We are reaping the benefits of all our hard work over the winter and spring with every berry and crop we pick.
 Such a satisfying time.
 The larder and freezer are starting to fill up with beautiful home grown organic fruit and veg.
 However, there’s no time to rest on our laurels.
 As the harvest gets underway in earnest, space becomes available for new crops to be planted out and for our thoughts to turn to what will we will be harvesting in the winter.